influxdata/docs-v2/content/influxdb/clustered/get-started/_index.md

 influxdb/clustered/tags: [get-started]
 ---

-InfluxDB Clustered is the platform purpose-built to collect, store, and query time series data.
+InfluxDB Clustered is a highly available InfluxDB 3.0 cluster hosted and managed on your own infrastructure and is the platform purpose-built to collect, store, and query time series data.
-It is powered by the InfluxDB IOx storage engine which provides a number of benefits including nearly unlimited series cardinality, improved query performance, and interoperability with widely used data processing tools and platforms.
+It is powered by the InfluxDB 3.0 storage engine which provides a number of benefits including nearly unlimited series cardinality, improved query performance, and interoperability with widely used data processing tools and platforms.